jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/subproject_collection.md

 **The Subproject Collection**
 ________________________________________________________________________________________________________
-From our ideas, over collecting information from the cohort, to a serious plan😉.
+From initial ideas, over collecting information from the cohort, to a serious plan😉.
 Put the pieces together:

 The Hardware group likes to connect all parts of the box with a "master" device if possible.